 Do you have a payment plan?

 At this time we do not have a formal payment plan.
 You may make partial payments prior to the start of the class.
-All payments made PRIOR to the first day of class are fully refundable.

 How long do I have to test?

 Massachusetts allows up to two years to complete the entire testing process after EMT course completion.